pitvfx/dynamic-table/README.md

 # Dynamic Table App
 =======================

-A simple database-driven web application built using FastHTML and Python.
+A simple dynamic web application built using FastHTML and Python.

 ## Overview
 -----------

-This application provides a basic CRUD (Create, Read, Update, Delete) interface for managing a clients database.
+This demo application provides a basic CRUD (Create, Read, Update, Delete) interface for managing a clients database.
 The database is stored in memory using SQLite.

 ## Features
 ------------